MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Format-Table.md

 If you omit this parameter, the properties that appear in the display depend on the first object's properties.
-For example, if the first object has **PropertyA** and **PropertyB** but subsequent objects have **PropertyA**, **PropertyB**, and **PropertyC**, then only the **PropertyA** and **PropertyB** headers will display.
+For example, if the first object has **PropertyA** and **PropertyB** but subsequent objects have **PropertyA**, **PropertyB**, and **PropertyC**, then only the **PropertyA** and **PropertyB** headers are displayed.

 The **Property** parameter is optional.
 You can't use the **Property** and **View** parameters in the same command.

 The value of the **Property** parameter can be a new calculated property.
 The calculated property can be a script block or a hash table.
 Valid key-value pairs are:

 - Name (or Label) `<string>`
 - Expression - `<string>` or `<script block>`